reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 processor.start();
 ```

-We pass a `MessageSource` and a `MessageHandler` to the processor, so that it knows from where to fetch the messages and where to forward them for processing.
+We pass a `MessageSource` and a `MessageHandler` to the processor so that it knows from where to fetch the messages and where to forward them for processing.
 Also, we want to configure the size of the worker thread pool and the size of the queue of that thread pool (a `ThreadPoolExecutor` can have a queue of tasks that is used to buffer tasks when all threads are currently busy).

 ## Testing the Batch Processing API